 About the author

 Angela Taurino is a Philadelphia native now living in Bucks County and received her B.A. in English and Education at Arcadia University.
-She taught English in Costa Rica as part of the VIH Program for Women in Global Leadership.
 She also studied abroad at City University in London, focusing on British history, art, and architecture.
-Angela currently serves as an AmeriCorps VISTA at New Kensington Community Development Corperation as Sustainable 19125 Project Coordinator and volunteers for Hidden City by writing articles and managing social media pages.
-Her interests include nutrition, linguistics, and the preservation of architecture and our environment.
+She currently works as Resident Services Coordinator at New Kensington Community Development Corporation, and focuses on a developing civic association in the Kensington neighborhood.